 Assessment of your application

 The University is committed to making reasonable adjustments to enable students with disabilities (including dyslexia, dyspraxia and other specific learning difficulties, sensory or mobility impairments, Autism Spectrum Condition, long-term health conditions or mental health difficulties) to participate fully in student life.
-If you have a disability you are strongly advised to refer to the further information in our Disability section and contact the Disability Advisory Service (email@example.com) before you arrive in Oxford to discuss any disability-related study support requirements you might have.
+If you have a disability you are strongly advised to refer to the further information in the Disability section and contact the Disability Advisory Service (email@example.com) before you arrive in Oxford to discuss any disability-related study support requirements you might have.

 Please note that in accordance with the University’s obligations towards students and staff, we will request information about relevant, unspent criminal convictions during the offer-stage process for Recognised Students so that appropriate steps can be taken to facilitate effective support and/or assess whether a prospective student poses an unacceptable risk to students and staff.